oriram/splinter/README.md

 # Splinter

-This repository contains the code, models and datasets discussed in our paper "[Few-Shot Question Answering by Pretraining Span Selection](https://arxiv.org/abs/2101.00438)".
+This repository contains the code, models and datasets discussed in our paper "[Few-Shot Question Answering by Pretraining Span Selection](https://arxiv.org/abs/2101.00438)", to appear at ACL 2021.

 Our pretraining code is based on TensorFlow (checked on 1.15), while fine-tuning is based on PyTorch (1.7.1) and Transformers (2.9.0).
 Note each has its own requirement file: [pretraining/requirements.txt](pretraining/requirements.txt)